NotAShelf/notashelf.dev/posts/on-editors-and-things.md

 [Schizofox].
 [Hjem] is, fortunately, a team project and is able to proceed with and without me.
 I consider other public software (such as [Microfetch]) I've created to be stable, but perhaps they will be picked back up as well.
-I have been meaning to make Microfetch even faster (can't stop won't stop) for a while now...
+I have been meaning to make Microfetch even faster (can't stop, won't stop) for a while now...

-Regardless, there are a nice things in the future but I first need some free time.
+Regardless, there are many nice things planned for the future but I first need some free time.
 Working on a few projects, and it is almost the busy season at $WORK.
 But I digress.
-Wanted to give you this as a progress report, and to explain the reasoning behind my absence.
+I wanted to give you this as a progress report, and to explain the reasoning behind my absence.
 Some of those projects have been getting a lot of attention, even with my absence, so I wanted to personally thank everyone who has been submitting pull requests.
 You may not think much of it, but it means